puppetlabs/puppet-docs/source/puppetdb/1/scaling_recommendations.markdown

 * Embedded HSQLDB
 * PostgreSQL

-The embedded database works with no additional daemons or setup, but is only suitable for up to about 100 Puppet nodes.
+The embedded database works with no additional daemons or setup beyond installation, but is only suitable for up to about 100 Puppet nodes.
 [It also requires a signifiacntly larger Java heap][ram].

 You can increase performance by setting up a PostgreSQL server and [switching PuppetDB to the PostgreSQL backend][postgres].